 - Access to meditation audio files for home practice

-- A 50-page workbook as your guide to the course, with short readings and resources to support your ongoing practice of mindfulness
+- A manual/workbook as your guide to the course, with short readings and resources to support your ongoing practice of mindfulness

 - Eight classes, each two-and-a-half hours long.

 - Daily practice at home of 30-45 minutes during the entire course- which will become the foundation of your ongoing, and hopefully lifelong practice.

 - Supplemental reading and educational videos for participants who have the time and wish to dive more deeply into mindfulness theory and inspiration.